MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

     Connect-MsolService
     ```

 1. In the **Sign into your account** form, sign in as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Joni's password should be provided by your lab hosting provider.
+Joni's password was set in a previous exercise.

 1. After signing in, select the PowerShell window.

-1. Enter the following cmdlet to get the domain:
+1. Enter this cmdlet to get the domain:

     ```powershell
     $domain = get-msoldomain